asundquistdavis/Climate-Change-And-World-Hunger/README.md

     - Plotly line plot **Loukya**
 - readme and project documentation **Andrew by 10/16**
 ### Views
-- **World Food Availability Marker Map**: Drop down option to select year, Leaflet world map with marker layer that displays food availability info for each country.
+- **Country Temperature vs Food Availability Graph**: Shows total amount of food available for given country vs average annual global temperature.
+- **Country Food Available by type Pie Chart**: Show the amounts of different food types available for the given country.
-- **Country Nutrition Choropleth**: Leaflet world map with chloropleth layer that colors each country based on nutrition conditions that are determined by what types of food are available.
+- **World food Availability Choropleth**: Leaflet world map with chloropleth layer that colors each country based on amount of food available.
-- **Country Temperature vs Food Availability Graph**: Drop down option to select specific country or total world and plotly line chart that graphs food availability vs global world temperature.
+- **Top 10 Food Avvailability Bar chart**: Bar chart that shows the top 10 countries with most food available.
 # Instructions
 ## Running The Flask Server
 - Copy the repo from [here](https://github.com/asundquistdavis/Climate-Change-And-World-Hunger) and clone it onto your machine.
 - Open [config_stater.py](/config_starter.py) and enter your postgres username, password and connection port.
 Ensure the database name does not conflict with an existing postgres database on your machine.
 - Create/activate a Python 3 enviroment that includes pandas, sqlalchemy, sqlalchemy-util, flask and json.
 A full list of dedendecies can be viewed [here](/Assets/dependencies.txt).
--
+- Run app.py using git bash/terminal.
+- Note that the app.py automatically creates a postgreSQL database on your machine with all the necessary data.